HansMoleman/bushido-freeze/artifacts/iteration1.md

 	* Add detailed usecase descriptions for selected usecases of focus

 3. Begin implementing this iteration's usecases of focus
+	* Implement each of the usecases of focus in code at a minimal level; each usecase need only the minimum requirements of functionality to be a proof of concept

 4. Complete the plan for next iteration in the below section